brickbazooka9/Entrepreneur_CW1/README.md

 #### Why This Matters

 Our legal entity strategy is more than a formality—it’s a competitive advantage.
 Starting as an Ltd provides the agility to iterate and innovate, while our planned transition to a PLC positions us to scale with confidence.
 By anchoring our headquarters in London and securing intellectual property in our core markets, we’re building a resilient, future-ready organization capable of leading in a global landscape.
-At Entrepreneurs, our legal structure is the bedrock of our promise: to deliver value, drive impact, and redefine what’s possible.
+At ScuderiaEstate, our legal structure is the bedrock of our promise: to deliver value, drive impact, and redefine what’s possible.

 <!-- Added by Sam Alshoabi -->